Hearing to determine if Missouri boarding school will close

 “My Office has continued to monitor and investigate this situation and when we learned that there was a clear violation of the law, we took swift and decisive action,” Schmitt said in a statement.
 “We have worked closely with DSS to put into place a Court ordered plan to allow constant on-site monitoring of the children at Agape by DSS to ensure their safety until the hearing is held.”

-Meanwhile, the husband-and-wife founders of Circle of Hope, Boyd and Stephanie Householder, face a combined 99 charges that include child abuse and neglect, sex crimes, and other counts.
-The school was ordered to shut down in 2020 amid the investigation.
+Meanwhile, the husband-and-wife founders of Circle of Hope, Boyd and Stephanie Householder, face a combined 99 charges that include child abuse and neglect, sex crimes and other counts.
+The school was ordered shut down in 2020 amid the investigation.

 Several lawsuits filed on behalf of former students also have named Agape and Circle of Hope.